 To shed light on the development of these types of products and evaluate public policies to spur innovation, The Pew Charitable Trusts assessed nontraditional products for the treatment of systemic bacterial infection in clinical testing.
 The list, which will be updated regularly, identifies each product and its manufacturer, type of approach, potential targets, and stage in the clinical development process.
 The list does not include products that are in development but not yet being tested in humans.
 (See the methodology below for the criteria used to select the nontraditional products.)

-The current assessment of the pipeline shows that 30 nontraditional products are in clinical development.
+The current assessment of the nontraditional pipeline shows that 29 candidates are in clinical development.
 Unlike many antibiotics in development, most nontraditional products are active against a limited range of pathogens.
-As of June 2018:
+As of June 2019:

 Harnessing the promise of nontraditional products requires focused attention from a broad range of stakeholders, including scientists, clinicians, funders, and regulators to support: